 - Mild cramping, spotting, or infection from embryo transfer

-- Increased chance of getting pregnant with multiples (twins, triplets, or more), which can have health risks for both the mother and babies
+- Increased chance of getting pregnant with multiples (triplets, quadruplets, and high-order multiple births), which can have health risks for both the mother and babies

 The chance of multiples in IVF depends on how many embryos are transferred.
-Most women give birth to one baby, about 20% give birth to twins, and 1% give birth to triplets.
+Most women give birth to one baby, about 25% give birth to twins, and 1% give birth to triplets or higher multiples.

 *This may not represent all side effects.
 Please discuss with your healthcare provider.

 For most people, IVF is more successful than the 20% chance a healthy 30-year-old woman has of conceiving each month.
 However, it’s important to remember that many factors can influence the chances of IVF working, such as your age and whether you have any other medical conditions.

 Success rates are higher for younger women.
 For women using their own fresh eggs in 2020, the chances of having a baby on the first embryo transfer were as follows*:

 *Cycle success is measured by the live birth rate, with a singleton delivery occurring after 37 weeks of gestation being the optimal outcome of an IVF cycle.
 The percentage of triplet, twin, and singleton births contributing to the live birth rate is provided for each cycle group and type of transfer, with a summation of all deliveries (singletons and multiple births) is provided in the report.